cailleanC1C/C1C-Recruitment/docs/compliance/REPORT_GUARDRAILS.md

 |8|Pass|Env key discovery pulls from runtime snapshot + env vars using configured hints; sheet metadata keys map to env-configurable names rather than literals.|No new constants introduced for sheet/env keys.|

 ## Command notes
-### !help
+### @Bot help
-* User-tier command renders overview/detail embeds with sanitized replies and friendly fallbacks when no commands or unknown lookups occur.
+* Mention entry renders the overview + tier embeds with sanitized replies and friendly fallbacks when no commands or unknown lookups occur.
 * Command discovery suppresses denial spam and verifies tier/permission checks before including entries, matching Phase 3 spec behavior.

-### !ping
+### @Bot ping
-* `!rec ping` delegates to the global `ping` command, reporting availability if the base handler is missing.
+* Mention entry delegates to the prefix proxy, reporting availability if the base handler is missing.
 * Base `!ping` remains admin-only and reacts with 🏓, so the proxy inherits RBAC via the shared decorator.

 ### !config